Summer Weekly Planning Sheet:

 - I love that the afternoon routine has a daily quiet time.
 Quiet time for mom is soooo important.
 Screen time has its place for us, like when I’m prepping dinner or otherwise need a break.
 Better still; I love building quiet, solo play into our daily routine for my kids that they can count on.
 It’s good for them, and mom gets more peace and quiet in the day.
 It’s so good for kids to have complete control on an environment of play for an uninterrupted time.
 My kids (ages 7, 5, 3) can usually do twenty minutes or so- and we definitely go in spurts of consistency.
 Full disclosure: we don’t use this afternoon routine to get to quiet time– I just try to do a quiet time after lunch each day- props to our site designer/curator Tiffaynee though- she’s the brains and beauty behind these printables!

 - I love that the bedtime routine has stories at the end of each day, and early bedtime.
 Early to bed for my kids works really well for us.
 I would totally recommend moving toward that if you don’t already!
 Mom and Dad get time to themselves and the kids get the sleep they need.
 Want to know the trick that works for us to keep my kids in bed after tuck-in?
 We tell them “it’s important to get the healthy sleep you need.
 If you’re not getting that, we need to only eat healthy foods the next day.
 If we HEAR or SEE you after bedtime, then no treats.”
 I write myself a reminder, and hold to it!
 No fruit snacks, etc the following day if we have to warn them more than once.
 That motivates my kids pretty well!

 - The illustrations are DARLING!

-- These charts encourage the kids to put things back where they belong, they include family contributions.
+- These charts encourage the kids to put things back where they belong and they include family contributions.
 For more information on the why we believe in family contributions head here… and for your own family contribution chart- head here.
 I could go on and on why we love this system!
 Check them out!